7 Tips Closet Clean Out: How To Organize Your Closet

 What clothes should you keep? sorting clothes out

-If you’re really getting serious and intentional about what you’re keeping, you might decide that the only the essentials are needed and create a capsule wardrobe.
+If you’re getting serious about decluttering, you might decide that only the essentials are needed and create a capsule wardrobe.

 Decide on what’s going to go where in your closet.
 Remember what items worked well placed where beforehand and what didn’t.
 It’s all about making it easier for yourself.

 Keep in mind what the current season is and what you’ll be reaching for the most.
 When items are out of season keep them out of the way.
-The things you’ll be wearing more on a day to day keep them easily accessible.
+The things you’ll be wearing more day to day will keep them easily accessible.

-Think about adding in hooks and storage baskets for keep things a little more organized.
+Think about adding hooks and storage baskets to keep things a little more organized.

 4. Hanging Space